 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

 Maggie Steber is a documentary photographer and photo educator who works on humanistic, cultural, and historical projects.
-She is a contributing photographer to National Geographic Magazine, having produced photographic coverage on stories that have taken her to 66 countries on subjects ranging from the history of the African Slave Trade to Dubai, Nepal, various African and South American nations to science stories on memory and sleep.
-In 2013, she was named one of eleven Women of Vision by National Geographic with an accompanying book and a touring exhibition that continues through 2016.
-She oversaw the production of Haiti On Its Own Terms, a story about Haiti appearing in the December 2015 issue of National Geographic, with photographs by young Haitians who are members of Fotokonbit.org, a Haitian-based non-profit that teaches photography to provide a platform for Haitian voices and to show us their Haiti.
-Maggie traveled to Cuba over 40 times in the early 1980s, photographing daily life while the Russians were still present and spending a day at a private barbecue photographing Fidel Castro and his friends at a small farm celebrating the 25th anniversary of his revolution for Newsweek Magazine.
-She has been a dozen times since, including in 2010, when she was photographing a story on the indigenous Taino culture for National Geographic Magazine.
-Maggie's honors include the Leica Medal of Excellence, World Press Photo Foundation, Pictures of the Year, and many others.
-Clients include National Geographic Magazine, The New York Times Magazine, Smithsonian Magazine, AARP, The Guardian, and Geo Magazine.
-She exhibits nationally and internationally and her work is included in the Library of Congress and The Richter Library and private collections.
+She is a contributing photographer to National Geographic Magazine, having produced photographic coverage on stories ranging from the history of the African slave trade to the science of memory and sleep.
+In 2013, she was named one of eleven Women of Vision by National Geographic.
+Maggie traveled to Cuba over 40 times in the early 1980s to photograph daily life, and even spent a day at a private barbecue photographing a story for Newsweek Magazine that featured Fidel Castro celebrating the 25th anniversary of his revolution.
+Maggie's honors include the Leica Medal of Excellence, a World Press Photo first prize, and many others.
+Maggie exhibits internationally, and her work has appeared in The New York Times Magazine, Smithsonian Magazine, AARP, The Guardian, and Geo Magazine.